-I tend to eat Gluten Free because I have an intolerance to Gluten.
-This Easter, I decided to make this gluten-free pineapple upside down cupcakes for my brother's in-laws.
-Over the years, I have been known for making pineapple upside down cake at Easter.
-It's so easy to make but all the gluten was doing a number on my stomach.
-So, this is how I made a gluten free cupcakes recipe.
+I tend to eat gluten-free because I have an intolerance to Gluten.
+This holiday, I decided to make this gluten-free pineapple upside-down cupcakes for my brother's in-laws.
+Over the years, I have been known for making pineapple upside-down cake often because it is a dessert everyone loves.
+It's so easy to make, but all the gluten was doing a number on my stomach.
+So, this is how I made a gluten-free cupcakes recipe.
 Try them and share!

 1 jar of Maraschino Cherries

 2 cans of the Pineapple Chunks (7 per extra large muffin tin) or slices - If you do use the pineapple slices from the can, cut out a part of the pineapple slice to fit it in the cupcake tin.
 That works well, too.

 ⅔ cup packed Brown Sugar

 There are a few things you will need for this recipe.
 An extra large jumbo muffin tin and a saucepan to melt the butter and brown sugar.
 I don't recommend using the silicone ones.
 They will be too weak to hold the batter and pineapples.
 Below are some I found on Amazon (affiliate).